The Leray transform: factorization, dual $CR$ structures and model hypersurfaces in $\mathbb{C}\mathbb{P}^2$: Dual Hardy spaces

 \subsection{Pullback operators and function spaces}

 Continuing with the assumptions of Theorem \ref{T:GlobalDual}, a function on a relatively open subset of $\cs_\dual$ will be $CR$ if and only if its pullback via $w_M$ is $CR$ with respect to the projective dual $CR$-structure described in Section \ref{SS:ProjDualCR}.
 The pullback $H^{2}_\dual(\cs):=w_M^*\left( H^2(\cs_\dual)\right)$ is the {\em projective dual Hardy space} for $\cs$.
-The functions in $H^{2}_\dual(\cs)$ are $CR$ (in the weak sense) with respect to the projective dual $CR$ structure.
+The functions in $H^{2}_\dual(\cs)$ are $L^2$ boundary values of holomorphic functions on $\Omega_\dual$.

 \begin{remark} It should be emphasized that while the norms of functions in $H_\dual^2(\cs)$ depend on our choice of matrix $M$, the functions themselves are independent of this choice. $\lozenge$ \end{remark}